-Council complies with the NSW Department of Industry - Water, Best Practice pricing guidelines.
+Council complies with the NSW Department of Industry - Best Practice Management of Water Supply and Sewerage Guidelines for pricing.
 The following key requirements are met by Council:

-- Council reviews its Sewerage Pricing Policy on an annual basis. - Access charges are independent of land value.

-Council charges an annual Sewerage Access Charge for all properties.
+- Council reviews its Sewerage Pricing Policy on an annual basis. - Access charges are independent of land value. - Council charges an annual Sewerage Access Charge for all properties.